 Built around the pool that was constructed by Guru Ram Das, the Golden Temple in Amritsar truly reflects the sense of harmony and brotherhood.
 The temple structure was designed by Guru Arjan , the fifth Sikh guru.
 The incredible architecture of the Golden Temple is astounding.
 Guru Arjan had the temple erected at a lower level instead of constructing at a higher level.
 He also had four gates constructed around the temple complex.
 He built the temple in a new way to signify through the mode of construction that the temple is open to all sections of society and everyone has a right to worship there.
 Moreover, they say that service to man is service to God.
 The Golden temple is an epitome of this fact.
 You will find persons of every section of society engaging in some social kind of work at the temple.
 You may find some persons polishing shoes, some cleaning used plates, some cooking food etc. All these kind of activities are done by persons irrespective of their caste, creed or religion only with one fact in mind- to get blessings from the Almighty.
 All activities are done without harbouring any ill-feeling.

 To arouse a feeling of patriotism, you must add Wagah border as a must-see spot in Amritsar in your bucket list.
 Wagah Border is the border line running along the Grand Trunk Road between Amritsar in Punjab, India, and Punjab in Lahore, Pakistan.
 People thronged the venue to witness the Beating Retreat Ceremony that takes place every evening before sunset.
 The ceremony showcases some beautiful performances of military personnel of India and Pakistan followed by closing of international gates and lowering of flags of both the countries.
 Before the ceremony begins, people get to enjoy themselves when some of the popular Bollywood patriotic songs are played.
-It will surely increase your feeling of patriotism if you visit this venue once with the sound of loud patriotic songs in the air and the breathtaking performance of our beloved army.
+It will surely increase your feeling of patriotism if you visit this venue once as this is the place where the sound of loud patriotic songs rings in the air and the breathtaking performance of our beloved army is shown so nicely.

 GLIMPSE OF THE FEELING OF THE LEVEL OF TORTURE FACED BY COMMON PEOPLE DURING THE BRITISH RULE IN INDIA